josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 Snippet expansion is one area where the difference in speed is especially noticeable.
 With Raycast, there's a pronounced delay between typing a snippet shortcode, and getting the replacement.
 It's under a second, but that's plenty of time to mess up the text you were trying to type when the new text gets added in.

 I think I actually got used to typing a snippet, and then _stopping and waiting_ before continuing.
 But it's not about the time; it's the interruption to workflow.
 Alfred is nearly instantaneous with snippet expansion, and so it doesn't seem like you have to adjust your thinking for it as much.

+[**EDIT, August 4, 2023**: I've discoverd Raycast actually has a setting for snippet expansion speed.
+I don't think it was always there, but in fairness, it is now.]

 <SideNote>